VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 Resolved bugs will be updated in the upcoming release version and will be posted on changelogs.

+!!!danger
+If you see a bug that is not listed here, send an e-mail to j.swan@vatcar.net with a detailed description.
+!!!

 +++ In Progress :icon-clock:
 - [ ] Exam statistics page leads to nowhere
 - [ ] Webmaster can access email dropdown but not email through staff management page (should be hidden?)